EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 > The
 > [Virtual Organization Membership Service (VOMS)](https://italiangrid.github.io/voms/index.html)
 > enables Virtual Organisation (VO) access control in distributed services.
+A
+> proxy allows limited delegation of rights, allowing remote services to
+> securely interact with other resources and services on behalf of the user.

 ### Configuring the system to use voms-client